-Table 2-11: Status of units with wait conditions before the wait condition is satisfied by unit type
+Table 2-11: Status of units with wait conditions before the wait condition is satisfied by unit type (if the units are scheduled for execution)

 No. Type of unit with wait conditions Status before wait condition is satisfied 1 Root jobnet Wait for start time 2 Nested jobnet Wait for prev. to end 3 Standard job Jobnet connector Event job Action job Custom job Passing information setting job HTTP connection job Wait for prev. to end